lpacit/learning-spring-boot/spring-security-course-amigoscode/README.md

 **_NOTE_**: In order to have [this login page](./images/login.png) displayed, just add `.formLogin()`.

 ## Whitelist URLs with Ant Matchers
-If you want to add an `index.html` file as the landing page for `localhost:8080`, every time you try to want to access this page you need to provide authentication.
+If you want to add an `index.html` file as the landing page for `localhost:8080`, every time you try to want to access this page you need to provide authentication.<br>
 Instead, you want to have clear access to this page, and provide credentials when making API calls.

 There are a few options available: